 Tom and I recently spent a long weekend cruising on the Seine from Paris to Normandy aboard CroisiEurope’s MS Seine Princess, and there’s something about seeing a place from the water that’s really special.
 If you’re new to river cruising or have never considered it before, let me fill you in on this one-of-a-kind experience.
-It’s way more than a hotel on the water!
+A France rive cruise is so much more than a hotel on the water and this France river cruise Paris to Normandy was a standout experience!

 We boarded the Seine Princess around 5 p.m. on Friday, cruised for the next couple of days throughout the Paris region, up to Rouen and later arrived in Honfleur — 350 kilometers of cruising later.
 The trip ended Tuesday morning at 9 a.m. when we disembarked.
 It flew by!

-Here’s an overview of the cruise.
+Here’s an overview of our France river cruise Paris to Normandy.
 Please stay tuned for more about our river cruise experience in the coming weeks!

-Breakdown of the CroisiEurope Paris to Honfleur itinerary:
+Breakdown of the CroisiEurope river cruise Paris to Normandy (Honfleur) itinerary:

 Day 1: Boarded the Seine Princess on Quai Branly in Paris around 5 p.m.
 The crew was introduced during the welcome cocktail and then we headed to the dining room for dinner.
 Normally there’s a night cruise along the Seine but we stayed docked due to high water levels that unfortunately didn’t allow us to safely pass under the bridges.
 Overnight stop in Paris.